 Most manufacturer’s equipment documents provide minimum clearance requirements for air conditioning equipment typically positioned on the roof.
 While this information is provided as a guide, it is expected that designers will consider these parameters in the layout of the machines.

-The manufacturer’s recommendations for the installation of its equipment are generally given: minimum distance between systems, maximum temperature of use, etc. However, these guidelines do not take into account the ambient air conditions, wind speed or the height of the obstruction.
+However, these guidelines do not take into account ambient air conditions, wind speed or the nearby built environment.